Yusarina/Rinas-ChilourVR-Prop-Pen/README.md

 Version 3 (Recommended version):

-Similar to version two, but now has a new model which looks better, version 3 does not use any animations and uses method calls instead, version 3 is currently experimental so version 2 is recommended for now.
-Version 3 also has 8 colors, White, Black, Red, Green, Blue, Orange, Purple and Pink.
+Similar to version two, but now has a new model which looks better, Version 3 also has 8 colors, White, Black, Red, Green, Blue, Orange, Purple and Pink.

 To use the buttons you need to use your pointer, like you would with UI buttons.